LiquidSmokeX64/coffee/README.md

 CoffeeLinux is unique to other distros because its installer is a hand crafted mod for archiso (releng profile) that uses a single script to install the OS for you based on your choices.

-There is no copying packages and such.
-Everything is downloaded and installed live for your installation.
+There is no copying packages and such from the installation medium.

+Everything is downloaded and installed live for your installation as if you were installing Arch Linux manually (because you are).

 Don't like updating the hard way?
 I hear you.. we can do it better.